 How To Get To Stavros Beach

-You can reach Stavros beach mainly by car or by bus from Chania.
-It is very close to Chania (17km) and the road is very good.
-You have to follow the signs to get to Chania Airport.
+Reach Stavros beach by car or bus from Chania.
+It’s very close (17 km) on a good road — just follow the signs toward Chania Airport.

 Best Hotels in Stavros Beach